Nicholas Kristof

 Nicholas Donabet Kristof (born April 27, 1959) is an American journalist and political commentator.
 A winner of two Pulitzer Prizes, he is a regular CNN contributor and an op-ed columnist for The New York Times.

-Born in Chicago, Kristof was raised in the rural community of Yamhill, Oregon, the son of two professors at Portland State University.
+Born in Chicago, Kristof was raised in Yamhill, Oregon, the son of two professors at nearby Portland State University.
 After graduating from Harvard University, where he wrote for The Harvard Crimson, Kristof intermittently interned at The Oregonian.
 He joined the staff of The New York Times in 1984.

 Kristof is a self-described progressive.
 According to The Washington Post, Kristof "rewrote opinion journalism" with his emphasis on human rights abuses and social injustices, such as human trafficking and the Darfur conflict.
 Archbishop Desmond Tutu of South Africa described Kristof as an "honorary African" for shining a spotlight on neglected conflicts in the continent.

 Early life and education

 Kristof was born in Chicago, Illinois, and grew up on a family sheep farm and cherry orchard in Yamhill, Oregon.
 He is the son of Jane Kristof (née McWilliams) and Ladis "Kris" Kristof (born Władysław Krzysztofowicz; 1918-2010), both long-time professors at Portland State University in Portland, Oregon.
-His father was born to Polish and Armenian parents in the Chernivtsi, former Austria-Hungary, who immigrated to the United States after World War II.
+His father, who was born to Polish and Armenian parents in Chernivtsi, former Austria-Hungary, immigrated to the United States after World War II.

 Kristof graduated from Yamhill Carlton High School, where he was student body president and school newspaper editor.
 He attended Harvard College, where he was a Phi Beta Kappa graduate.
 At Harvard, he studied government, interned at Portland's The Oregonian, and worked on The Harvard Crimson newspaper.
 According to a profile of him, "Alums recall Kristof as one of the brightest undergraduates on campus."

 After Harvard, he studied law at Magdalen College, Oxford, as a Rhodes Scholar.
-He earned his law degree with first-class honors and won an academic prize.
-He studied Arabic in Egypt for the 1983–84 academic year at The American University in Cairo.
+He earned his law degree with first-class honors and won an academic prize (awarded as an earned Bachelor of Arts at Oxford, and promoted per tradition to a Master of Arts).
+He studied Arabic in Egypt for the 1983–84 academic year at the American University in Cairo.
 He has a number of honorary degrees.